sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 Sourcegraph 4.0 includes over a dozen updates and new features, and is the first step toward Sourcegraph becoming a [code intelligence platform](blog/code-search-to-code-intelligence).

-Read on to discover everything that shipped in Sourcegraph 4.0.
+Read on to discover everything in Sourcegraph 4.0.

 ### 🧠 Code intelligence: uplevel your code search